Haifishbro209/Break_CSS/readme.md

 # F*ck CSS

-Break CSS is the best way to quit CSS.
+The end of CSS CSS is the best way to quit CSS.

 demo https://haifishbro209.github.io/Break_CSS/